From fairy tale forests and magic pancake houses to wildlife safaris and epic theme parks, we share the best attractions for kids in the Netherlands.

 Featuring more than 350 indoor and outdoor play structures, go-kart tracks, and an aquatic play center, Linnaeushof provides an overwhelming amount of fun for kids.
 In fact, it is the largest playground in Europe and one of the most popular attractions for kids in the Netherlands.
 Children of all ages can ride the cable cars, jump on the trampolines, and go pedal boating and go-kart racing.
 And that only scratches the surface of what’s on offer at Linnaeushof.
 The park also boasts an 11-meter-high Pirate’s Nest, mini-golf courses, a super slide, and much more.
 The indoor and outdoor playgrounds also make it the ideal place to take kids, come rain or shine.

-Among these is a separate toddler and kindergarten playground to keep younger guests happy and entertained.
-Little ones can enjoy the many swings and climbing equipment; not to mention an air cushion in the shape of a real castle with a drawbridge.
+Linnaeushof also features a separate toddler and kindergarten playground which is suitable for younger guests.
+Here, little ones can enjoy the many swings and climbing equipment on offer, including an impressive inflatable castle complete with a drawbridge.
 Older kids, meanwhile, can hoist themselves up the Toffe Toren (Cool Tower) or tackle the obstacle course.
 On warm days, the water playground is a great place to take kids in the Netherlands.
 Here, they can cool down and ride the many water slides, all surrounded by towering palm trees.

 Linnaeushof, Glipperweg 4c, 2104 AK Heemstede